 The following are MINIMUM mental and physical qualifications for admission of applicants to a professional nursing program:

 All students of the Department of Nursing are required to meet these qualifications and to abide by the rules and policies of clinical placement facilities.
 Additionally, students must successfully complete other course requirements in the Nursing program.
 Individuals applying for admission to the Department of Nursing should consider their eligibility in light of these qualifications and restrictions, and assess their ability to meet the physical and mental qualifications required in nursing.
 In carrying out the nondiscrimination policy of the Department of Nursing with regard to students and applicants with disabilities, the Department will endeavor to make reasonable modifications and otherwise reasonably accommodate students and applicants with disabilities.
 Students with disabilities should consider their ability to meet the above qualifications with reasonable accommodation.
-Any requests for accommodation will be considered through the University’s Office of Scholarships and Special Services as described in the university catalog.
+Any requests for accommodation will be considered through the University's Student Accessibility Service office as described in the university catalog.

 For those female students who become pregnant during the Program, the above physical and mental qualifications should be kept in mind both during the pregnancy and during the postnatal recovery period.
 The student may be asked to provide a physician’s clearance for return to the Program.
 This is especially important for women who deliver via cesarean section where the typical recovery period is 6-weeks.